pumascript/puma/README.md

 jQuery(document.getElementById('#main-panel'));
 ```

-A meta-function can avoid re-writing the caller expression by returning null instead of an AST.
+A meta-function can avoid re-writing the caller expression by returning null instead of the AST.

-### Intrinsic functions to search in AST
+## Search in AST using Intrinsec Functions

 There are two global functions that can be used to search for nodes inside a portion of AST.